 Before you lay down your cash, there are a few things to consider.
 4K and HDR will improve the picture quality drastically, but only when fed compatible content, so check your source.
 And do remember that no Samsung sets support Dolby Vision – instead they feature Samsung's own rival format, HDR10+.

 Samsung was also the first to sell 8K sets in the UK.
 While there's still no 8K content currently available, they do upscale 4K content using Samsung's processing tech, and generally do it very well.

 Then there's which size to go for.
 Measure where you'll put it and see which size set will suit you best.
 Bigger isn't always better - if it towers over your sofa, you might need to reconsider.

 You should also check the small print for things such as the number of HDMI and USB sockets.
 While these details might seem relatively minor, they make all the difference when it comes to getting set up.

-Finally, consider whether you want a newer 2020 set or a longer-in-the-tooth 2019 model.
-It might be obvious that you'd want a newer model, but you'll likely make a big saving if you go for a discounted 2019 TV.
+Finally, consider whether you want a newer 2021 set or a longer-in-the-tooth 2020 or 2019 model.
+It might be obvious that you'd want a newer model, but you'll likely make a big saving if you go for last year's model.
 Here's how you distinguish one from the other: Samsung's 2019 models are from the 'R' range, so look for an 'R' at the end of the model number if it's a QLED or an 'RU' in the middle if it's an LCD.
 2020 TVs have a 'T' instead.
-For what it's worth, Samsung's 2021 TVs are 'A' models, but they're not available to buy yet.
+Samsung's 2021 TVs are 'A' models.

 Whether you consider the Q90T to be the true successor to the Q90R or not, it is a better TV overall.
 It has a more natural balance, significantly better motion and a much-improved sound system.
 It’s true that it doesn’t go quite as bright or quite as black but, in fairness to Samsung, the Q90T is also more aggressively priced.